oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 !!! important
     - Toolkit will **over-write** the data in specific tabs of CD3 Excel sheet with exported content from OCI while the other tabs remain intact.
-    - Differential state import of the objects will be performed, ie the import statements will be generated only for the objects which are not already there in state file.
+    - Differential state import of the objects will be performed, i.e., the import statements will be generated only for the objects not already present in state file.

 **Step 1**:
 <br>Choose the Blank CD3 Excel sheet template from [Excel Templates](excel-templates.md).